An Important Element of Design – Texture

 A combination of two or more textures on a building’s façade can create interesting contrasts in depth of color and shadows.

-Texture can stand as a focal point when placed against smooth, lighter background escalating the scale and contrast.
+Texture can stand as a focal point when placed against a smooth, lighter background escalating the scale and contrast.

 Texture and Scale